crbadman/project/README.md

 - Launch the program in VS Code 1.105
 - Run the file
-- Type in the terminal, following the input prompt
+- Type into the terminal, following the input prompt

 ## Features